1806 Edirne incident: Causes

-At its core, the Edirne Incident is a reaction to Selim III's establishment of the New Order army following the Ottoman's overwhelming defeat in the Ottoman Russian War 1787-92.
-This army was break from Ottoman military tradition and was based on western military principles.
+At its core, the Edirne incident was a reaction to Selim III's establishment of the New Order army following the Ottoman's overwhelming defeat in the Ottoman Russian War of 1787–1792.
+This army broke from Ottoman military tradition and was based on western military principles.
 The army was met with heavy opposition from entrenched power groups, notably the Janissaries and the ayans, who saw the New Order as a threat to the established order of things, as well as from many in the wider public who detested the introduction of conscription, never before used in the empire, and the subsequent tax increases needed to outfit the new force.
 Many also felt that the new force was un-Ottoman in its nature and constituted a concession to the west.